Soap (TV series): Later seasons and cancellation

 A third 90-minute retrospective titled "Jessica's Wonderful Life" aired at the start of Season 4.
 Jessica, who had just died in the hospital, found herself in heaven speaking to an angel (played by Bea Arthur).
-Jessica explained via the flashback clips why she was not ready to die and had to return to earth to help her family.
+Jessica explained via the flashback clips why she was not ready to die and had to return to Earth to help her family.

 Although Susan Harris had planned for five seasons of Soap, the program was abruptly canceled by ABC after its fourth season.
 Therefore, the final one-hour episode, which originally aired on April 20, 1981, did not serve as a series finale and instead ended with several unresolved cliffhangers.
 These involve a suicidal Chester preparing to kill Annie (his wife) and Danny (his biological son) after catching them in bed together, a hypnotized Jodie believing himself to be a 90-year-old Jewish man, Burt preparing to walk into an ambush orchestrated by his political enemies, Jessica about to be executed by a Communist firing squad, and Chester and El Puerco challenging each other to a duel.
 Vlasic Foods pulled its sponsorship of the program shortly after this episode aired and ABC announced that the program was not renewed for its planned fifth season.
 The official reason given by the network was its declining ratings.
 However, according to the Museum of Broadcast Communications, Soap "ended under suspicion that resistance from ad agencies may have caused ABC to cancel [it] at that point" because its still-controversial content was negatively affecting its relationship with sponsors.

-A 1983 episode of Benson mentions Jessica's disappearance, noting that the Tate family is seeking to have her declared legally dead.
+A 1983 episode of Benson - "God, I Need This Job" - mentions Jessica's disappearance, noting that the Tate family is seeking to have her declared legally dead.
 In the episode, Jessica appears as an apparition who only Benson can see or hear and reveals to him that she is not dead, but in a coma somewhere in South America.
 No other incidents from the final episode of Soap are mentioned, and the opening bars of the theme song for Soap play as she leaves the room.